rebelsky/csc207c/_readings/list-iterators.md

 prereqs: |
   [List ADTs](../readings/list-adts)
 ---
 In reflecting on different ways to think about lists, we've settled on a relatively basic view of lists:

 > Lists are iterable, mutable, collections of values in which the client controls the ordering of the values.

-In Java, `ListIterator` objects allow clients to iterate the list, We think of a list iterator as being between elements in a list, moving forward with `next` and backwards with `previous`.
+In Java, `ListIterator` objects not only allow clients to iterate the list, but also to add and remove elements.
+Unlike more basic `Iterator` objects, which only move forward, `ListIterator` objects can move in both directions.
+We think of a list iterator as being between elements in a list, moving forward with `next` and backwards with `previous`.

 We might visualize the state of a `ListIterator` with a diagram like the following.

 ```text
     +---+     +---+     +---+